Timo7308/space-explorer/README.md

 **Overview**

-Space Explorer is a 2D Jump and Run game that plays in space.
+Space Explorer is a 2D jump and run game that plays in space.
 Life on earth became impossible due to several catastrophic events.
 Researcher Dave is one of the last humans on earth and was chosen for a mission to save humanity.
 He will explore the universe to find a new planet that is suitable for human life.
 Inside the space ship the computer shows available planets.
 On each planet the player has to collect 6 minerals and fight possible aliens.
 At the end of each level the computer analyzes